Toast the New Year with these new South Florida craft brews

+Bored of the same old beer?
+Try these new local craft brews

-You’ve toasted in 2018 with champagne at the stroke of midnight but why stop there?
-Celebrate the New Year with new craft beers at these local breweries — including several new South Florida brewers.
+You’ve toasted in 2018 with champagne at the stroke of midnight, but why stop there?
+Celebrate the New Year with new craft beers at these local breweries — including several beers from new South Florida brewers.

 Biscayne Bay Brewing